syncfusion-content/blazor-docs/blazor/scheduler/appointments.md

 ## Preventing Overlapping Events

-To prevent overlapping, you can set the [AllowOverlap](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.SfSchedule-1.html#Syncfusion_Blazor_Schedule_SfSchedule_1_AllowOverlap) property to false.
+To prevent overlapping, you can set the [AllowOverlap](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.SfSchedule-1.html#Syncfusion_Blazor_Schedule_SfSchedule_1_AllowOverlap) property to `false`.

 When this property is set to `false`, any new or updated events that overlap with existing ones will trigger an overlap alert.
 The overlapping events will be collected in the [OverlapCollection](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.PopupOpenEventArgs-1.html#Syncfusion_Blazor_Schedule_PopupOpenEventArgs_1_OverlapCollection) within the [PopupOpenEventArgs](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.PopupOpenEventArgs-1.html).